tl0wh/EGL314_Team-A_Project-Repository/Final_Presentation/Neopixel/NeoPixel.md

 ## Software

-1. Turn on Raspberry PI
+1. Turn on both the Raspberry PI

 2. Make sure the to configure the Raspberry Pi date to the current date